ADITYASHEKHAR2/hybridinterpreter/README.md

 # Compiler
-This is an sample compiler for simple calculations don't laugh at this
+This is an sample compiler for simple calculations .

 Look i know iam not a big deal (atleast for now) and i know this compiler only does basic mathematical operations.